ivaROS/noetic_turtlebot/Noetic_Long.md

 ## Problems

 _vcs import fails to download:_ <BR>
 Sometimes, the `rosinstall_generator` line bonks out because some packages do not download from their git source.
 In those cases, removing the `--tar` flag helps as they are successfully pulled from the source repository.
+The compile script explains how to shift the source files from being tar files to being the actual git repo.
+For the short version, there is already a rosinstall file (small name change).
+For the long version, the instructions should be there.

 _stereo_msgsConfig.cmake missing:_ <BR>
 For some funny reason the `image_view` package cannot find the `stereo_msgs` package that should have been built earlier on in the process.
 That leads the compilation to stop and complain.
 There are two solutions.
 One is to provide a compiler directive flag to the catkin make command